sharifulsazib04/CS7641-Gt/README.md

 ## 1. Introduction

-Traffic sign recognition (TSR) system is an indispensable part of autonomous self-driving car technologyand advanced driver assistance system (ADAS).
-There are many variabilities, such as collected image quality, lightening conditions, viewpoints, and motion blur, which have a high impact on the robustness of TSR tools (Few-shot traffic sign recognition with clustering inductive bias and random neural network).
+Traffic sign recognition system is an indispensable part of autonomous self-driving car technologyand advanced driver assistance system(ADAS).
+Different categories of algorithms like histogram oforiented gradients (HOG), scale-invariant feature transform (SIFT), convolutional neural networks(CNN) have been used to enhance the performance of this detection system.
+Besides the role ofalgorithm  used  in  detection,  several  other  practical  case  scenarios  like  weather  condition,  colorfading, disorientation of signs make the task a challenging one.
+In our project we have planned touse a standard dataset provided by GTSRB (German traffic sign recognition benchmark)[1] whichcontains more than 50000 images organized in 43 classes for training purpose and few thousands ofrandomized images to test the performance of detection algorithm.
+We shall try to implement therecognition system in this project using CNN and analyze its different performance parameters.

 ## 2. Data Description